vivek21122004-sketch/Vivek/README.md

-Project Title: ACME Data Analysis using IBM SPSS Modeler
+# Project-Title: -ACME-Data-Analysis-using-IBM-SPSS-Modeler

-Objective:
+# Objective:

 The objective of this project is to analyze the ACME dataset using IBM SPSS Modeler to identify customer spending behavior, segmentation patterns, and potential overspending trends.

 ---

-Tools Used:
+# Tools Used:

 IBM SPSS Modeler – for visual data mining and predictive modeling.